Table of contents

 Measure the results of your hashtag campaigns with Brand24!

-As you noticed, the majority of hashtags presented in this article are still used by users.
+As you noticed, most hashtags presented in this article are still used by users.
 Let’s take a look at an example.
 Adidas created #HereToCreate in 2018.
-Nevertheless, in the last 30 days, over 450 posts were tagged with this hashtag.
-Which translated into 2.4m sm reach.
+Nevertheless, in the last 30 days, over 450 posts were tagged with this hashtag, translating into 2.4m social media reach.
 Impressive, isn’t it?

-I’m sure you can achieve equally impressive results.
+I’m sure you can achieve equally spectacular results.

-If you would like to measure the effectiveness of your hashtag campaigns, just set up the Brand24 tool and try it for free!
+If you want to measure the effectiveness of your hashtag campaigns, just set up the Brand24 tool and try it for free!